-Some of the area’s top home design experts weigh in on the dEcor ideas defining South Florida’s residential spaces
+South Florida’s top home design experts weigh in on decor ideas

 Terri Behr has been an interior designer with City Furniture since 2004.
 The senior designer tracks trends that are picking up steam across the country and helps make them achievable through the South Florida-based furniture company.

 So, what’s one trend sweeping across the tri-county region (and beyond)?
 That’s easy.
 Just turn on your TV or visit a Target to see firsthand.

 “Farmhouse rustic without a doubt,” Behr says.